Anthony Pettis Earned a Title Shot, But Will Have to Wait

 — Dana White (@danawhite) January 27, 2013

-The tweet sparked Ariel Helwani to ask White during a post-event interview if Pettis will be next to fight for the lightweight title against the winner of the UFC on FOX 7 matchup between UFC champion Benson Henderson vs. Strikeforce champion Gilbert Melendez in April.
+The tweet sparked FOX correspondent Ariel Helwani to ask White during a post-event interview if Pettis will be next to fight for the lightweight title against the winner of the UFC on FOX 7 matchup in April between UFC champion Benson Henderson vs. Strikeforce champion Gilbert Melendez.

 “No doubt about it,” White responded.
 “Is anyone else not sold on him?”

-Pettis is one of only two fighters to claim a win over Henderson.
-That fight took place at WEC 53, a fight to name the promotion’s last-ever lightweight champion at promotions final event before folding into the UFC.
-The bout was a close and exciting affair, but Pettis secured a decision victory over the champion by jumping off the cage and knocking down Henderson with the now legendary “Showtime Kick” at the end of the fifth round.
+Pettis is one of only two fighters to claim a win over the champion Henderson.
+That fight took place at WEC 53, a bout to name the WEC's last-ever lightweight champion at promotion's final event before folding into the UFC.
+Their encounter was a close and exciting affair, but Pettis was able to secure a unanimous decision victory by jumping off the cage and knocking Henderson down with the now-legendary “Showtime Kick” at the end of the fifth round.

 This time, Pettis does not want to make the same mistake.

-“I mean if it’s a guaranteed title shot, I’m waiting,” Pettis stated.
-“That’s what my goals are, that was my goal this year.
+“I mean, if it’s a guaranteed title shot, I’m waiting,” Pettis stated at the UFC on FOX 6 post-fight press conference.
+“That’s what my goals are.
+That was my goal this year.
 If it’s next, then yeah, I’m definitely going to wait, get better and get what’s mine.”